vaibhav18matere/books/the dip/the-dip.md

 9. Cliff is a situation where you can't quit untill you fall off.
 It's no wonder that people have trouble quitting.

 10. The dip creates scarcity; scarcity creates value.

+11. The dip is where success happens. - It's easier to quit than to keep going.

+12. A few people will choose to do the brave thing and end up best in the world.
+Informed people will will probably choose to do the mature thing and save their resources for a project they are truely passionate about.